 MRL IS described AS A DEVELOPMENT PROGRAMME - WHAT DOES THAT MEAN?

 This contrasts with 'real life' where there is rarely the opportunity to try things out; this can be particularly true in public authorities, which can be very failure intolerant.
-This desire to 'get it right first time' can also be hard wired into funding regimes and be subtly present in an organisation's internal culture.
+The desire to 'get it right first time' can also be hard wired into funding regimes and therefore be subtly present in an organisation's internal culture.

 With different speeds go different learning styles, and we take Howard Gardner's 'multiple intelligences' approach seriously.
 For example, financial numbers and making money, aren't everyone's friends, so we approach this vital resilience question from many directions; funding, entrepreneurship, starting and running a business, looking at good and bad financial management.
 You’ll work hands-on in a social enterprise, learn the secrets of running a surplus generating independent museum, meet a businessman or businesswoman and reflect on cultural funding models from other countries.
 We look at virtuoso leadership through music, charismatic leadership through politics, entrepreneurial leadership in business.
 We also look at what can go wrong with governance.
 You'll meet inspiring people and visit inspiring places.
 This multi-layered approach is applied to all the topics the Programme covers, look here to see a typical range from the current Programme.

 The Programme is structured to help you work with various learning dimensions:

-- Behavioural - actions - the results of exercising choice
+Behavioural - actions - the results of exercising choice

-- Cognitive - thinking and beliefs - how our decisions are informed
+Cognitive - thinking and beliefs - how our decisions are informed

-- Dynamic - instincts and drives - what makes us act or not act, especially under stress
+Dynamic - instincts and drives - what makes us act or not act, especially under stress

-- Analytical - methods of thinking and knowing
+Analytical - methods of thinking and knowing

-- Developmental - maturity and how this changes over the MRL year
+Developmental - maturity and how this changes over the MRL year

-- Biological - physical state - handling health, fitness and life balance issues
+Biological - physical state - handling health, fitness and life balance issues

-- Cultural - how implicit values and norms affect what's possible and not possible
+Cultural - how implicit values and norms affect what's possible and not possible

 Whatever is being covered, there is a three-phase approach:

-- activities in each workshop or event
+Activities in each workshop or event

-- post-workshop evaluation and topic reinforcement
+Post-workshop evaluation and topic reinforcement

 Particular development questions that this may prompt can then be discussed with your mentor.
 Also, the MRL Google Drive contains support materials, a wealth of case studies and video resources, which are added to frequently.

-There are four elements to the system:
+There are 5 elements to the system:

-- Every MRL participant is presented with a Certificate of Completion at the end of the Programme in recognition of their achievement
+Every MRL participant is presented with a Certificate of Completion at the end of the Programme in recognition of their achievement